Kuroki, Saskatchewan: History

-As an interesting aside, this village was founded after the Japanese had won several victories in the war against Russia (Russo-Japanese War 1904–05).
-Britain was allied with Japan in this war and Japan was a very popular nation throughout the British Empire.
+The village was founded after several Japanese victories in the Russo-Japanese War.
+As Britain was allied with Japan, Canada, as a dominion in the British Empire, also had positive relationships with Japan, even sending a military attaché (Herbert Cyril Thacker) to assist the Japanese.
 Three towns in Saskatchewan along the CN line (Togo, Kuroki, Mikado), a regional park (Oyama), and CN Siding (Fukushiama) were named in honour of Japanese achievements in this war.

 Attractions

 A Japanese Garden was created by residents, complete with rock gardens and small pond.
-It has a sign in Japanese saying "Kuroki Japanese Gardens."
+It has a sign in Japanese saying "Kuroki Japanese Gardens".
 On the western edge of town there is a small Ukrainian Orthodox church and St. Helena Cemetery.
 The grain elevator still stands in good condition but has been purchased and is now owned privately.